Tutorial: llmPrompt

 Are the tutorials cumulative?

-For the ULCS (non-MDE) version of the course, each ULCS project is supported by two tutorials.
-Tutorials 1 and 2 show how to accomplish the main tasks in Project 1, etc.
+For the ULCS (non-MDE) version of the course, each project is directly supported by two immediately preceding tutorials.
+For example, Tutorials 1 and 2 demonstrate how to accomplish the foundational tasks required for Project 1.

-The tutorials can mostly be completed by cut-and-pasting code from the specs.
-However, you will be more productive on homework and projects if you do understand the code.
-As a general rule of thumb, the less time you spend reading, the more time you will spend debugging.
+While the tutorials can largely be completed by cut-and-pasting code snippets from the specifications, you will be significantly more productive during project design and implementation if you actively understoodd the codebase.
+As a general rule of thumb: the less time you spend reading, the more time you will spend debugging.

 Objectives